safecloud-project/recast/README.md

 ==================

 The right selection of pointers for entanglement is paramount to long-term protection of documents in the archive.
-D2.5 described how to achieve better selection results using a mixed approach by picking one part of the pointers over the entire archive and the other in a sliding window over the most recent documents that entered the archive (aka the tail).
+The paper described how to achieve better selection results using a mixed approach by picking one part of the pointers over the entire archive and the other in a sliding window over the most recent documents that entered the archive (aka the tail).
 In addition, we proposed a similar window-based approach to provide short-term protection to documents in the tail of the archive through replication.
 To deal with the storage overhead of this replication (see Section 4), our implementation provides two strategies for replica management: reference-counting and window-based.
 The rest of this section describes these strategies and their practical uses.